dhoko/cyaneus/README.md

 # Cyaneus

-A static PHP blog generator
+A static PHP blog generator from Github WebHook

 ## How to